CornellCustomDev/CD_cwd_saml_mapping/README.md

 ## INTRODUCTION

-The cwd_saml_mapping module is a module that used with drupal/saml_sp allows for the following
+The cwd_saml_mapping module is for use with drupal/saml_sp, and allows for the following:

 - Authentication through multiple IDP's ex.
 Cornell Test, Weill Test, Cornell Production Shibboleth
 - Configuration of which IDP to use in production (test or prod) and hooks all other non prod instance to test Shibboleth
 - Auto role assignment via a Saml Role Mapping config entity
 - Ability to map saml data into Drupal user fields
-- Ability to add redirect per role on longin
+- Ability to add redirect per role on login
 - Ability to add redirect per role on logout

 ## REQUIREMENTS